 Lesbians are discovering that Puerto Vallarta, Mexico is not only gay male friendly but lesbian woman-friendly as well.
-Diana DeCoste, who has lived and worked in the local scene for well over 10 years now, organizes and runs various activities for lesbians in Puerto Vallarta.
-Here's a list of her current tours and cruise for the current high season, which are sometimes mixed lesbian/gay male.
-Diana also is an excellent cook and can sometimes prepare meals for you and your group of friends upon request or give you advice on a good chef.
+Diana DeCoste, who has lived and worked in the local scene for well over 15 years now, organizes and runs various activities for lesbians in Puerto Vallarta.
+Here's a list of her current tours and cruise for the current high season, which are mixed lesbian/gay male.
+Diana also is an excellent cook and can sometimes prepare meals for you and your group of friends upon request or give you advice or recommendations on a good chef.

-Rasika Weinstein, who used to work as a local agent for a number of years, can also be a contact for lesbian-women planning their time in Vallarta, local Tel: 222-5919 or contact her via email at email@example.com.
-See also the listing under Bucerias (located in the state of Nayarit) on the Activities page for information on Joann and Patricia and their accommodations at Casa Tranquila.
+Rasika Weinstein, who used to work as a local agent for a number of years, can also be a contact for lesbian-women planning their time in Vallarta, local Tel: 222-5919 or contact her via email at firstname.lastname@example.org.
+See also the listing under Bucerias (located in the state of Nayarit) below for information on Joann and Patricia and their accommodations at Casa Tranquila.
 Perhaps the most lesbian friendly place to stay in the Puerto Vallarta would be the upscale Casa Cupula gay hotel resort.

 Diana's Vallarta Gay and Lesbian Cruise

 9:30am-5pm every Thurs

 PV Sea Dive - 5 de Diciembre - 1210 Ecuador #1.

 Diana's Tours, the River Canopy - every Wednesday

 Women may want to check out Annemarie Shrouder who wrote a good article in Curve Magazine about Looking for Lesbians in Puerto Vallarta back in January 2009.